nharrisonau/R-Diff/README.md

 the submodules** used in this repo.
 You can do this either by cloning the repo with `--recurse-submodules`, or by running `git submodule update --init` post-cloning.

-### Building dataset artifacts (Docker only)

-**WARNING: running target programs on a native, unprotected host may endanger your machine.
-Build and run through Docker only.**

 #### Backdoor track (build + collect)

 - Build all active samples and collect outputs: